Didgeridrew/MQTT-Wake-Up-Light/README.md

 # FAIL-SAFE BRANCH
-This branch is meant to cover an edge-case issue where MQTT is not a reliable means of control for someone who relies on this as an important component of their morning alarm.
+This branch is meant to cover an edge-case issue where MQTT is not a reliable means of control for someone who relies on this as an important component of their morning routine.
 It also solves some issues I had in my orignal Arduino Wake-Up-Light project.
 Incorporating a real time clock module (RTC), network time protocol (NTP), the TimeAlarms library, and the OTA library add the following benefits: